DrAlzahraniProjects/csusb_fall2024_cse6550_team2/README.md

 git pull origin main
 ```
 #### Step 4 : Run the Setup Script:

+Make sure Docker is installed and running on your local machine.
+Use below command to run the Setup Script which builds docker image.

 ```
 python setup.py
 ```
+Get "MISTRAL_API_KEY" from [Team2 Discussions Board](https://csusb.instructure.com/courses/43192/discussion_topics/419700) and paste it on terminal when asked.

+If **Step 4** does not work for you use **Step 5** as an alternative to build docker image.

 #### Step 5: Build and Run the Docker Image